 Ask your lender for a copy of its official arrears, forbearance and repossession policies, so you know how it can help you.

 When times are tough and money is short, you must pay priority bills first.
 To keep a roof over your head, avoid fines and stay out of prison, pay THEM FIRST, which stands for:

-- Every other bill -- including unsecured loans and credit cards -- should be ignored in favour of these core bills.
+Every other bill -- including unsecured loans and credit cards -- should take second place to these core bills.

 State support for homeowners is very limited, but you may be able to claim Support for Mortgage Interest (SMI).
 This is a benefit paid to mortgage borrowers who get income-related benefits such as Income Support, income-based Jobseeker's Allowance, income-related Employment and Support Allowance, and Pension Credit.